Sustainable Development Goal 5

-Through the pledge to "Leave No One Behind", countries have committed to fast-track progress for those furthest behind, first.
-SDG 5 aims to grant women and girls equal rights, opportunities to live free without discrimination including workplace discrimination or any violence.
-This is to achieve gender equality and empower all women and girls.
+Sustainable Development Goal 5 (SDG 5 or Global Goal 5) concerns gender equality and is fifth of the 17 Sustainable Development Goals established by United Nations in 2015.
+Through the pledge to "Leave No One Behind", countries have committed to fast-track progress for those furthest behind first.
+SDG 5 aims to grant women and girls equal rights and opportunities to live free of violence and discrimination, including in the workplace.